 Regarding the historical timeline, the Quines present their own theory based upon biblical chronology as to which Pharaoh ruled during the time of Moses and which princess would have been his adoptive mother.
 The rest of the history in the first volume plays out based upon assumptions of this theory.

 The course can be used as a family or group study or for one-on-one situations.
 While older students can read and work independently through much of the material, I think it will work best when you read aloud from the text and at least some of the additional resources.
 Parents also need to listen to children’s narrations, discuss what they are learning, and oversee work done in the student manual.
-Rather than the interaction being a negative element, I expect that most parents will very much enjoy working through this course with their children since it is likely to be such an important step in children’s spiritual formation and understanding of a biblical worldview.
+The interaction takes more time, but I expect that most parents will very much enjoy working through this course with their children since it is likely to be such an important step in children’s spiritual formation and understanding of a biblical worldview.